 The odds listed that accompany a moneyline wager represent the probability of a certain event.
 Moneyline betting is applicable for many games, such as college football, college basketball, and even political events, and it is a relatively simple means by which beginners, as well as professional gamblers, can find their way into their favorite games or events.
-Within this article, we will discuss the mechanism of moneyline betting – how it works, and calculate the potential payout.
+Within this article, we will discuss the mechanism of moneyline betting – how it works, and how to calculate the potential payout.

 A moneyline bet is one of the straightforward calls about which team will win a sporting event—the only in question is which team will be victorious.
 It does not consider how they will win or by how much, so its presentation differs slightly from other types of bets, such as a point spread bet or over/under totals.
 When a sportsbook lists options for betting on a game, it usually puts the moneyline in the middle, between the point spread and the total.